alex-kalanis/kw_storage/README.md

 (Refer to [Composer Documentation](https://github.com/composer/composer/blob/master/doc/00-intro.md#introduction) if you are not familiar with composer)

 ## Changes

+* 6.0 - Use DateTime interfaces, tests for 8.4 and own namespaces
 * 5.0 - Streams are on different level, not here
 * 4.0 - Redefine factories and some key classes
 * 3.0 - Redefine interfaces for targets